Landscape and territorial planning

 • physical (spatial relationships of the individual and the community);

-Local environmental and autoctonal valences
+Local environmental and indigenous values

 Photo of the ancient botanical garden of Padua

-In this perspective, the construction of the gardens is influenced by the exotic vegetation that became a characteristic element of the time.
-This influence is integrated in the so-called English parks which, by their nature, emphasize the naturalistic characteristics of the local landscape.
+In this perspective, the construction of gardens is influenced by the exotic vegetation that became a characteristic element of the time.
+This influence is integrated in the so-called English parks that, by their nature, emphasize the naturalistic characteristics of the local landscape.
 Only the most sensitive designers propose natural formal solutions with a botanical twist that lay the foundations for a more ecological attitude.

 Photo: blenheimpalace.com

-Photo Blenheimpalace Archweb
+Photo Blenheim Palace Archweb

 Photo: blenheimpalace.com

-1. so-called “natural” landscape design, linked to the growth of consideration for the beauty of spontaneous landscapes and native plants;
+1. the so-called “natural” landscape design, linked to the growth of consideration for the beauty of spontaneous landscapes and native plants;

 This new discipline finds its maximum development in Chicago thanks to the personality of Henry Chandler Cowles who taught ecology at the University of Chicago.

-This period sees the confluence of the professionalism of W.A.
-Miller, J. Jensen and Frank A. Waugh, co-founder of the Department of Landscape Architecture at the University of Massachusetts, who was the first to deal with communication and landscaping.
+This period sees the convergence of the professionalism of W.A.
+Miller, J.Jensen e Frank A. Waugh, co-founder of the Department of Landscape Architecture at the University of Massachusetts, who was the first to deal with communication and landscape arrangements.

 Photo: gracelandcemetery.org